Skip to content

 cp .env.local .env

-• In .env, set INPUT_DIR to the data folder path.
-Optionally, set ARTIFACTS_DIR to the folder where all generated files will go (multiple GBs).
+In .env, set INPUT_DIR to the data folder path.
+Optionally, set ARTIFACTS_DIR to a path where all generated files will go (multiple GBs).

 2. Build and start the database container up: